Port Hedland, Western Australia: West End

+Cyclones

+On 13 April 2023 Cyclone Ilsa, a large and destructive category 5 tropical cyclone, made landfall just east of the port city.

+In January 2025, the port was closed by its operator Pilbara Ports Authority due to a tropical cyclone threat.

 Climate

-Port Hedland has a hot arid climate (Köppen BWh) although subject to the influence of tropical cyclones.
+Port Hedland has a hot desert climate (Köppen BWh) although subject to the influence of tropical cyclones.
 Port Hedland is very warm to sweltering all year round, with mean maximum temperatures of 36.4 °C in January and 27.1 °C in July.
 Maximum temperatures in summer are usually moderated by a warm but humid sea breeze.
 Port Hedland is very sunny, averaging over 10 hours of sunshine per day annually and being in the sunniest region of Australia, receiving around 218.9 clear days annually.
 Dewpoint in the warmer months typically ranges from 19 to 22 °C.

 Annual rainfall (falling almost exclusively between December and June) averages 311.5 mm but because of erratic cyclones is subject to some of the largest variations in annual precipitation in the world.
 As an illustration, in 1942, 1040 mm fell, but two years later in 1944 only 32 mm fell and the town went for over 300 days with no rain.
 The town received record daily rainfall on 27 January 1967 when a total of 387.1 mm of rainfall was recorded for 24 hours, which is more than the mean annual rainfall.
 The high summer temperatures experienced in Port Hedland mean that most tourists to the area choose to visit in the cooler months between May and September.

 According to the Bureau of Meteorology, the Western Pilbara, including Port Hedland is the sunniest place in Australia; being the only place to record an annual average of more than 10 hours a day of sunshine.

 Infrastructure

 Harbour

 Port Hedland's harbour is managed by the Pilbara Ports Authority, a state government instrumentality.
 The Port Authority's headquarters, control tower and heliport are at Mangrove Point, just to the west of The Esplanade at the western end of Port Hedland.
 The tugboat pen, customs office and public jetty are at nearby Laurentius Point.

 The harbour's wharves are located on both sides of the harbour: Finucane Island to the west and Port Hedland to the east.
 Access by oceangoing vessels into and out of the harbour is via a narrow curved channel.

-A tower, installed on 10 September 2012.
-The structure, which stands at some 60 m above ground level, has been coined Port Hedland's 'Tower of Dreams' and was constructed by Goodline.
+The current control tower was opened in 2019.

+Airport

+Port Hedland is served by Port Hedland International Airport, located 5 nautical miles (9.3 km; 5.8 mi) south-east of Port Hedland and 11 km (6.8 mi) from South Hedland.